tel/pipes/README.md

 Pipey processing starts out generalizing `reduce`.
 Normally there are two things going on in a `reduce`

-1. A value is popped off a seq
+1. A value is sourced from a seq
 2. That value is fed into an accumulation function along with the current state (in the parlance "it's sunk into a Sink").